 Now that we have all the back-end coding out of the way, it's time to monitor how the videos are performing on your Google Analytics Dashboard.

 The first step is to navigate to the Event Tracking section.
-Click the "Content" area of the left hand nav bar, and then select "Event Tracking".
+Click the "Behavior" area of the left hand nav bar, and then select "Event Tracking".
 The Event Tracking section will show the total number of events, the average number of events per visit, and the Top Events.
 To see just the video events, select "Categories".

 Using Wistia and Google Analytics is a good way to get all your top-level video analytics data in the same place you already get your other website tracking information.